 Petoskey: 923 Baxter St. Petoskey, MI 49770

-All Sales are final, no refunds unless Refund Protection Insurance is purchased before sale is completed (Refund Protection Insurance will allow for a full refund up to 72 hours before event).
+All sales are final, no refunds.
 Steam Railroading Institute reserves the right to change out motive power or rolling stock at any time.
 Departure times are subject to delays due to freight traffic.
 All firearms (Concealed or Open Carried) are Prohibited on the property or on any locomotive, car, or equipment of the Steam Railroading Institute.
 Smoking on the train or in the SRI Welcome Center is also prohibited.

 No discounts are offered.